consolacion/ENC28J60-MQTT/README.md

 The program uses the old ENC28J60 shield on a UNO or  an ENC28J60 Module on say an Arduino proMini to send MQTT messages.
 The ENC28J60 uses a lot of memory so little is left for programming.
 Therefore this program uses short strings and only publishes MQTT, it does not subscribe to any MQTT

-Some memory can be gained by setting the UIP_CONF_UDP value in the UIPEthernet.h library to '1'
+Some memory can be gained by setting the UIP_UDP_CONNS value in the UIPEthernet.h library to less than the default '4' Go to your /../sketchfolder/libraries/UIPEthernet-master/utility/uipethernet-conf.h  and open the uipethernet-conf.h file.

+If you set UIP_CONF_UDP to '0' you will save 5kB flash, by disabling UDP.
+However, if you use DHCP to connect to your router, you cannot disable UDP as the DHCP connection requires UDP.

 There is a DHT11 attached to pin D3.
 The state of D4-D12 is published  via MQTT